 9. He has “You Are My Sunshine” engraved inside his wedding ring.

-When Stapleton and Morgane wed in 2007, his bride surprised him with having the words, “You Are My Sunshine,” engraved inside his wedding band.
+When Stapleton and Morgane wed in 2007, his bride surprised him by having the words, “You Are My Sunshine,” engraved inside his wedding band.

 “In our first house together we had an empty room where we would sit around and play music,” Stapleton told Garden & Gun.
 “That was one of the songs we played a lot.”